supermms/supermms/README.md

-## Hi there , my name is Matheus Moreno Sá.
+## Hi there , my name is Matheus :D

-### I'm a 21 years old developer and aspiring Data Scientist
+### I'm a 22 years old developer currently studying python for Data Science

-### Currently learning React.

 ### Computer Science student at Universidade Federal do ABC, Brazil.